ChronoInferna/commandlinelab/README.md

-# Lab: Getting Comfortable with the Command Line
+# Lab 0: Getting Comfortable with the Command Line

 ## Overview